A London-Middlesex System-Wide Professional Learning Day

 CABINET OF CURIOSITY AND CREATIVITY (IN PERSON)

-FACILITATED BY KRISTIN DAY (FORMERLY KRISTEN RB PETERSON)
+FACILITATED BY KRISTEN DAY (FORMERLY KRISTEN RB PETERSON)

 Kristen Day (B.A.
 Education and ECE) is the founder of a play and nature based preschool and forest school in central Minnesota, host of The Play Based Learning Podcast and creator of The Camp Renegade Play Virtual Summit.
 Kristen retired from teaching two years ago to travel the world and inspire early childhood audiences to give children the most developmentally appropriate environment possible.